coderefinery/mma/_episodes/02-overview.md

 - Cython
 - Pybind11

+In this episode we will briefly highlight the pros and cons of the first four and then spend some more time with Pybind11 in the next section.

 Simplified Wrapper and Interface Generator (SWIG) is a tool that simplifies the two step process of making a wrapper and generating a interface which makes the wrapper callable from the interpreter.
 According to the SWIG documentation,